chemandante/homm3/README.md

 21 - Celestial necklace of bliss\
 22 - Lion's shield of courage\
 23 - Sword of judgement\
-24 - Helm of hevenly enlightenment\
+24 - Helm of heavenly enlightenment\
 25 - Quiet eye of the dragon\
 26 - Red dragon flame tongue\
 27 - Dragon scale shield\
 28 - Dragon scale armor\
 29 - Dragonbone greaves\
 2A - Dragon wing tabard\
-2B - Neckace of dragonteeth\
+2B - Necklace of dragonteeth\
 2C - Crown of dragontooth\
 2D - Still eye of the dragon\
 2E - Clover of fortune\